Adults

 Bible Study & Reflection : Sundays 11:45 A.M.

-Our scripture session is a a group of seekers like you who look at the text, its relationship to the historical period and events, the author, the type of literature and meaning.
-Since the Bible, itself, states it cannot stand alone, (John 20:30; 21:25; 2 Thessalonians 2:15; 2 John 1:12; 3Jn 1:13-14) very often passages are related to the tradition and teachings of the Church over the past 2000 years.
-Consideration is also given to the impact of the Reformation and Catholic Counter Reformation on the Bible and Christian unity.
-The reflection helps in the understanding of the Bible as an inspired text, and encourages us to develop a genuine morality, and spirituality on our daily Christian journey.
+Our scripture session is a group of seekers like you who look at the text, its relationship to the historical period and events, the author, the type of literature, and its meaning.
+Since the Bible itself states it cannot stand alone (John 20:30; 21:25; 2 Thessalonians 2:15; 2 John 1:12; 3Jn 1:13-14), passages are often related to the tradition and teachings of the Church over the past 2000 years.
+Consideration is also given to the impact of the Reformation and Catholic Counter-Reformation on the Bible and Christian unity.
+The reflection helps in the understanding of the Bible as an inspired text and encourages us to develop a genuine morality and spirituality on our daily Christian journey.

 Meet the Facilitator.